-Sweden is a good performer under the VACI due to its strong animal protection laws and low production levels.
+Sweden is a good performer (“B”) under the VACI.
+While its consumption of animal products is very high, the country has strong animal protection laws and low animal production levels.

 Want to compare Sweden’s 2020 VACI performance?